Forgot Password

 • Make sure you have access to your ACC email and that you’ve installed the Microsoft PowerPoint app.

-• Make sure you’ve sent your PowerPoint to your ACC email address.
+• Please ensure you’ve sent your PowerPoint to your ACC email address.

 1. Open the email with the PowerPoint and tap on the attachment

-2. When the PowerPoint opens, tap the icon on the top right corner
+2. When the PowerPoint opens, tap the icon in the top right corner

 3. Tap “More”